grafana/k8s-monitoring-helm/examples/custom-metrics-tuning/README.md

       password: "It's a secret to everyone"

 metrics:
-  agent:
+  alloy:
-    metricsTuning: # Will filter to the metrics that will populate the Grafana Agent integration: https://grafana.com/docs/grafana-cloud/monitor-infrastructure/integrations/integration-reference/integration-grafana-agent/
+    metricsTuning: # Will filter to the metrics that will populate the Grafana Alloy integration
       useIntegrationAllowList: true
   kube-state-metrics:
     metricsTuning: # No filtering, keep all metrics